Binryan-void/BryrekBot/zuri-release.md

+ZuriBot 1.0.0 "Powerbot"

-ZuriBot 0.2.5 Made By PatagonianBoy And Binryan
+Made By PatagonianBoy And Binryan